 Running backpack

-A running backpack from Silva is made for long runs, trail running, run commuting and adventures where you need to carry more than a vest or belt can hold.
-Here you will find running packs with stable fit, smart volume and space for hydration, energy, extra clothing and gear.
+A running backpack from Silva is made for long sessions, trail running, run commuting and adventures where you need to carry more than what fits in a vest or belt.
+Here you will find running backpacks with a stable fit, smart packing volume and features for hydration, energy, extra clothing and gear.

 Filters